khalid-hussain/shaheen/chap3.md

 head had bumped with his wife and daughter several times but he appeared to be absolutely heedless to Angela's screams and his wife's cries.
 Once, the coach bounced after hitting a stone that was submerged in water on the road.
-A screaming Maria's jumped and her head went and hit the ceiling.
+A screaming Maria jumped and her head went and hit the ceiling.
 She cried, "Order the coach to stop or else I will open the door and jump.
 You are a barbarian.
 You want to get rid of us before reaching Granada?
 For God's sake, stop the coach."